Learning Deep Morphological Networks with Neural Architecture Search

-We also trained an architecture search on CIFAR100 and checked that we could confirm our previous result.
-We can see in Table \ref{performance_on_cifar100} our results for CIFAR100.
-We notice that the morphological layer seems to improve the performances of the classification task.
-We also noticed that training from scratch on the architecture search on CIFAR100 bring worse results than transferring the architecture learned on CIFAR10.
+We also train an architecture search on CIFAR100 and check that we can confirm our previous result.
+Table \ref{performance_on_cifar100} presents our results for CIFAR100.
+We note that the morphological layer seems to improve the performance of the classification task.
+Furthermore, training from scratch on the architecture search on CIFAR100 brings worse results than transferring the architecture learned on CIFAR10.